-Such temperature fluctuations have led to loss of human lives and damage to agricultural crops.
-This also affects the rich endemic biodiversity and can cause irreversible damage to the environment.
-Mass deforestation, unchecked hunting and poaching, industrialization and pollution are just some of the factors that have led many flora and fauna in the country to be on the brink of extinction today.
-As of 2018, India had approximately 93 mammal species under threat of extinction.
-Even then, various environmental organizations along with government initiatives have been helping to further the efforts in conserving India’s rich biodiversity.
+These temperature fluctuations have led to illnesses and loss of human lives.
+Additionally, there is also an economic damage, specifically from agricultural crops.
+Outside of the human bubble, it affects various delicately balanced ecosystems, causing irreversible damage to the environment.
+Mass deforestation, unchecked hunting and poaching, industrialization and pollution are just some of the factors that have led many flora and fauna in the country to be on the an endangered list, or worse the brink of extinction.
+Various environmental organizations along with government initiatives have been helping to further the efforts in conserving India’s rich biodiversity.

-One of the examples that can be cited in this regard is the work of Project Tiger, a conservation program aimed at protecting India’s national animal, the Bengal Tiger.
-From an estimated population of over a hundred thousand tigers roaming the Indian jungles in the early nineteenth century, the tiger population had dropped to just over 1,800 by the 1970s.
-This alarming figure resulted in one of the first and till date, the most successful conservation programs.
-As of 2014, there were around 2,226 tigers in India and many other environmentalist movements have been underway to revive indigenous species of plants and animals.
+One example is the work of Project Tiger, aimed at protecting India’s national animal, the Bengal Tiger.
+From an estimated population of over a hundred thousand Sher Khans roaming the jungles in the early nineteenth century, the tiger population dropped to just over 1,800 by the 1970s.
+This alarming figure resulted in one of the first and most successful conservation programs.
+By 2018, there was a significant improvement in the number of tigers across the country.

 While this, along with the country's general commitment to conserving wildlife is commendable, India faces the challenge that the rest of the world is - to feed and grow its population sustainably.
 With increasing urbanization and rising disposable incomes, about 1.3 billion people's livelihoods could impact surroundings in a big way.
 With more awareness, especially among younger Indians who make up the largest share of the population, influence can be made in a positive way in living symbiotically with the environment.